box/developer.box.com/guides/search/trash.md

 Currently the API only supports searching for content not in the trash (`non_trashed_only`, default) or in the user's trash (`trashed_only`).
-It is currently not possible to for items in both locations at once.
+It is currently not possible to search for items in both locations at once.

 </Message >